ibm-cloud-docs/account/trustedprofile-update.md

    ```
    {: codeblock}

-### Update the conditions of the trust relationship
+### Updating the conditions of the trust relationship
 {: #trust-api}

 After the trusted profile is created, you can build trust with both federated users and compute resources in the same trusted profile.